scrapedia/scrapy-cookies/docs/intro/tutorial.rst

 =========================================

 By default this middleware would not save the cookies.
-When you need to keep the cookies, for example a login cookie, you wish to save the cookies on disk for next run.
+When you need to keep the cookies for further usage, for example a login cookie, you wish to save the cookies on disk for next run.

 This middleware provides this ability with one setting::